sahib/misc/performance/4_io.rst

 .. note::

+   Do you know what filesystems you use?
+What filesystems you know?

    Actual implementation of read/write/etc. for a single filesystem like FAT, ext4, btrfs.
 There are different ways to layout and maintain data on disk, depending on your use case.

-    Syscalls all work the same, but some filesystems have better performance regarding writes/reads/syncs or
-    are more targeted at large files or many files.
+   Syscalls all work the same, but some filesystems have better performance regarding writes/reads/syncs or are more targeted at large files or many files.

-    Most differences are admin related (i.e. integrity, backups, snapshots etc.)
+   Most differences are admin related (i.e. integrity, backups, snapshots etc.) and not so much performance related.
+But if you need things like snapshots and don't want external tools then btrfs of ZFS are incredibly fast.

 ----